alexsoto-harness/transactionprocessing/docs/sub-page.md

 <!-- prettier-ignore -->
 ???+ warn "Warning: Sensitive Data"
     Always ensure that logs and debugging output do **not** contain sensitive customer or transaction data.
-Follow BNC compliance guidelines when sharing logs.
+Follow Harness compliance guidelines when sharing logs.

 ### 1. Transaction Fails with `RETRY_LIMIT_EXCEEDED`